ThrillStays

 • Consolacao: A reef break south of Peniche that produces long, workable walls.
 Best at mid-tide with a south swell.
 A hidden gem that rarely gets crowded.

 Practical tip: Peniche works best as a hub for 3 to 5 days.
-The camping at Peniche Praia Camping is $14 per night and walking distance from Supertubos.
-The waves are consistent enough that flat days are rare.
+Camping at Peniche Praia Camping runs $14 per night and is walking distance from Supertubos.

 Nazare: The Big Wave Spectacle